Tara Jacob, Executive Director

 Tara first fell in love with the fun, creativity, and community she found in the circus as a teenager at The Circus Space in London, and went on to found the Circus Folk Unite! collective at Hampshire College.
 She then completed the 2012-2013 Professional Track program at the New England Center for the Circus Arts.
-Now she is an instructor at SHOW Circus Studio in Easthampton, MA!
+Tara served on the AYCO Board of Directors from 2015-2017, then was AYCO’s Operations Manager from 2017-2018.
+She is currently also an instructor at SHOW Circus Studio in Easthampton, MA.

 Board of Directors

-Jen Agans, Ph.D., is a research scientist at Cornell University, where she works to build synergy between youth development research and practice.
-She grew up in youth circus, training with Jackie and Rick Davis beginning in middle school, touring with Circus Smirkus in 2004, and coaching at the Silver Lining Circus Camp from 2005 to 2009 before serving as camp director from 2010 to 2014.
+Jen Agans, Ph.D., is a faculty member in the Department of Recreation, Park, and Tourism Management at the Pennsylvania State University, where she studies youth development through recreation.
+She grew up in youth circus, performing with the Hilltop Circus and Flying Gravity Circus in middle and high school, touring with Circus Smirkus in 2004, and coaching at the Silver Lining Circus Camp from 2005 to 2009 before serving as camp director from 2010 to 2014.
 Jen has been a member of AYCO since 2001, only missed one AYCO festival (2007), and has been bringing her research and evaluation perspective to AYCO/ACE conferences since 2010.

-A founding member of AYCO, Rick’s 30 year career has taken him to Ringling Brothers Circus, Broadway, DisneyWorld, The White House, and tours of 15 countries.
-He is the author of 3 books, and conducts circus school residencies for Circus Smirkus.
-He is also the founder and director of SchoolShows.com, the largest directory of school assembly performers.
+A founding member of AYCO, Rick’s 30 year career took him to Ringling Brothers Circus, Broadway, DisneyWorld, The White House, and tours of 15 countries.
+He was the author of 3 books, and conducted circus school residencies for Circus Smirkus.
+He was also the founder and director of SchoolShows.com, the largest directory of school assembly performers.